Spanish Constitution of 1931: Provisions

 Following elections in June 1931 the new parliament approved an amended constitutional draft on 9 December 1931.

 The constitution introduced female suffrage, civil marriage and divorce.
 It also established free, obligatory, secular education for all.
-However, some laws nationalized Roman Catholic Church properties and required the Roman Catholic Church to pay rent for the use of properties which it had previously owned.
+However, some laws nationalized Catholic Church properties and required the Catholic Church to pay rent for the use of properties which it had previously owned.
 In addition, the government forbade public manifestations of Catholicism such as processions on religious feast days, dissolved the Jesuits and banned Catholic education by prohibiting the religious communities of nuns, priests and brothers from teaching even in private schools.

 The constitution also made the right to property subject to the public good, such that it could be nationalized as long as the owner was compensated.

 The constitution granted freedom of religion to all, including non-Catholic worship in Spain.

 Political aspects

-Head of State was the President of the Republic, who was elected by an Electoral College composed of members of legislative branch and elector citizens called compromisaries (compromisarios) elected by popular vote.
+The head of state was the President of the Republic.
+The President was elected for a six year term by an electoral college, consisting of the members of the legislature and an equal number of "compromisarios".
+These latter were citizen electors chosen by popular vote.

-Legislature was in charge of a unicameral assembly, the General Courts (Cortes Generales), composed by members elected by popular vote for 4 years term.
-Popular initiative of law could be made at request of 15 percent of the country citizens, with restrictions on the subjects to be presented.
+The legislature was a unicameral assembly, the Cortes Generales ("General Courts"), elected by popular vote for a four year term.
+The President could dissolve the Cortes and call elections before the end of the term.
+A President who did so twice could then be removed from office by the newly elected Cortes.

-Executive branch was exercised by a Prime Minister (Presidente del Gobierno), appointed by the President of the Republic and General Courts, and a cabinet of ministers.
+There was also provision for enacting a law by popular initiative.
+On request of 15 percent of voting-age citizens, a law may be presented to the Cortes.

-It was established a Court of Constitutional Guarantees (Tribunal de Garantías Constitucionales), whose work was guarding the constitutionality of laws and settling disputes between state powers.
+The executive branch was headed by the President of the Council of Ministers (functionally equivalent to "prime minister"), appointed by the President of the Republic with the approval of the Cortes, who governed with a cabinet of ministers.
+The prime minister and cabinet could be dismissed from office by the Cortes.

-It established the territorial division in provinces, and the possibility that those that had common cultural characteristics could be united to obtain the territorial autonomy as unified region through an Autonomy Statute (Estatuto de Autonomía).
+The judicial branch included ordinary courts up to a "Supreme Court".
+There was also the Tribunal de Garantías Constitucionales ("Court of Constitutional Guarantees"), which ruled on the constitutionality of laws, settled disputes between regional governments, and tried all criminal cases against the prime minister and cabinet, or against judges of the Supreme Court.
+It was composed of representatives of the President of the Republic, the Cortes, the regional governments, and the bar associations, and four professors of law.